acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 The certificate is used by the Service Provider to sign SAML requests.

+The certificate does not authenticate users.
+It is used for SAML message signing and verification between the SP and IdP.

 If the configured Identity Provider requires signed requests, the SP certificate must also be registered inside the IdP configuration.

 The script also performs validation checks to ensure that: